cloudevents/spec/openmessaging-transport-binding.md

 ### 1.2.
 Relation to OpenMessaging

-This specification does not prescribe rules constraining transfer or settlement of event messages with OpenMessaging; it solely defines how CloudEvents are expressed in the OpenMessaging protocol as client messages that are produced and consumed.
+This specification does not prescribe rules constraining transfer or settlement of event messages with [OpenMessaging][OpenMessaging]; it solely defines how CloudEvents are expressed with [OpenMessaging Specification][OpenMessaging-Spec].

+OpenMessaging-based messaging and eventing infrastructures may provide higher-level programming-level abstractions although OpenMessaging provides optional core APIs, but they all follow the schema of the messages provided by OpenMessaging Specification.
+This specification uses OpenMessaging terminology, and implementers can refer the respective infrastructure's OpenMessaging documentation to determine the mapping into a programming-level abstraction.

 ### 1.3.
 Content Modes